Correction: Queen Sono is the first original African series. It is South African, not Nigerian

 I interviewed Deirdre Nelson on March 13, 2020.
 When we spoke, Prague was in the first stages of lockdown, and restaurants were still open until 8pm.
 There were only a handful of cases of people with coronavirus in Winnipeg, where Deirdre lives.
 In Prague, there were 141 cases.
 Since that time, both Canada and Czech Republic have tightened lockdowns and most people in both Prague and Winnipeg are still working from home.
 Prague, however, has loosened the lockdown and is continuing to do so.

 This episode is not about the coronavirus pandemic, but as I listened back to our banter, much of which didn’t make it into the final edit of the podcast, I was reminded of how much has changed in a relatively short time.
 If you or someone you love has been touched by the coronavirus pandemic, I hope that you are doing better.
 If you’re grieving about loss at this time, I’m sorry for your loss.
-I discuss grief and supporting yourself or others who are grieving in episode 20 of the podcast.
+I hope that episode 20 of the podcast helps you in your grief or to support someone who is grieving.

 For the past few weeks, I’ve interviewed various people about life in the time of coronavirus while also discussing other significant changes in their life.
 As countries and individuals look at how to transition out of lockdown, we’re beginning to look forward to change and improvement so that we are not confined to our home.